GhostAtom/langgraph-factory-workspace/implementation_task.md

 ## Implementation Tasks

 1. **Setup & Preparation**
-   - [ ] Repository setup: Ensure the repository is configured to support branch naming rules.
+   - [ ] Repository setup
-   - [ ] Development environment: Set up local development environments for testing branch naming.
+   - [ ] Development environment
-   - [ ] Dependencies installation: Install necessary tools and libraries for branch naming enforcement.
+   - [ ] Dependencies installation

 2. **Core Development**
-   - [ ] Implement branch naming rules: Develop scripts or tools to enforce branch naming conventions.
-   - [ ] Integrate with CI/CD: Ensure branch naming rules are integrated into the CI/CD pipeline.
+   - [ ] Integrate OAuth2 library into the application
+   - [ ] Configure OAuth2 providers (Google, Facebook, GitHub)
+   - [ ] Implement user login flow using OAuth2
-   - [ ] Develop a rollback mechanism: Create a process to revert changes if the naming convention causes issues.
+   - [ ] Create user session management

 3. **Testing & Quality**
-   - [ ] Unit tests: Write tests to verify branch naming rules are correctly enforced.
+   - [ ] Unit tests for OAuth2 integration
-   - [ ] Integration tests: Test the integration of branch naming rules with existing workflows.
+   - [ ] Integration tests for login flow
-   - [ ] Code review: Conduct a thorough review of the code to ensure quality and adherence to standards.
+   - [ ] Code review

 4. **Deployment**
-   - [ ] Build process: Ensure the build process accommodates the new branch naming rules.
+   - [ ] Build process
-   - [ ] Deployment pipeline: Update the deployment pipeline to recognize and work with the new branch names.
+   - [ ] Deployment pipeline
-   - [ ] Monitoring setup: Implement monitoring to track the adoption and effectiveness of the new naming convention.
+   - [ ] Monitoring setup

 ## Test Cases
-- **Test Case 1**: Create a branch with a valid name - Expected: Branch is created successfully.
+- **Test Case 1**: User can log in using Google OAuth2 - Expected: User is authenticated and redirected to the dashboard.
-- **Test Case 2**: Create a branch with an invalid name - Expected: Branch creation is blocked with an error message.
+- **Test Case 2**: User can log in using Facebook OAuth2 - Expected: User is authenticated and redirected to the dashboard.
-- **Test Case 3**: Attempt to merge a branch with an invalid name - Expected: Merge is blocked with an error message.
+- **Test Case 3**: User session is maintained after login - Expected: User remains logged in until they log out.

 ## Acceptance Criteria
-- [ ] Branch names must follow the specified pattern: `feature/`, `bugfix/`, `hotfix/`, `release/`.
+- [ ] Users can log in using Google, Facebook, and GitHub OAuth2 providers.
-- [ ] Invalid branch names are rejected with a clear error message.
+- [ ] User sessions are securely managed and maintained.
-- [ ] The system must integrate seamlessly with existing CI/CD processes.
+- [ ] The login process is seamless and user-friendly.

 ## Technical Requirements
-- **Technology Stack**: Git, CI/CD tools (e.g., Jenkins, GitHub Actions)
+- **Technology Stack**: Node.js, Express, OAuth2 library (e.g., Passport.js)
-- **Performance**: The branch naming enforcement should not add more than 5% overhead to the CI/CD process.
+- **Performance**: Authentication should not add more than 200ms to the login process.
-- **Security**: Ensure that branch naming rules do not expose any security vulnerabilities.
+- **Security**: Ensure secure storage of tokens and use HTTPS for all authentication requests.
-- **Scalability**: The solution should support multiple repositories and teams without degradation in performance.
+- **Scalability**: The system should handle up to 10,000 concurrent logins.

 ## Risk Assessment
-- **High Risk**: Incorrect implementation of branch naming rules could disrupt the development workflow.
-Mitigation: Thorough testing and a rollback plan.
+- **High Risk**: Misconfiguration of OAuth2 providers - Mitigation: Thorough testing and validation of provider configurations.
-- **Medium Risk**: Resistance from the development team to adopt new conventions.
-Mitigation: Provide training and clear documentation.
-- **Low Risk**: Minor bugs in the enforcement script.
-Mitigation: Regular updates and maintenance.
+- **Medium Risk**: Security vulnerabilities in token management - Mitigation: Regular security audits and use of secure libraries.
+- **Low Risk**: User experience issues during login - Mitigation: User testing and feedback loops.

 ## Timeline
 - **Phase 1**: 1 week - Setup & Preparation